Virginia Court Records

 Expunge an Arrest Record in Virginia

-An expungement is the removal of Virginia arrest records from official government records.
-This makes such records no longer publicly available.
-The expungement of an arrest record is vital to prevent an innocent citizen's hindrances to employment, housing, and education (Virginia Code § 19.2-392.1).
-Per Virginia Code § 19.2-392.2, only arrested persons acquitted of a crime or whose charges are dismissed can file a petition to expunge their arrest records.
+Per the Virginia Code § 19.2-392.2, only arrested persons acquitted of a crime or whose charges are dismissed may file a petition to expunge their arrest records.
 The petitioner must file a Petition for Expungement Form with the city or county Circuit Court where the case was handled.

-A copy of the petition shall be served to the prosecuting attorney of the city or county where the petition is filed.
-The attorney is expected to respond to the petition within 21 days after the service.
-The petitioner must provide a copy of their petition to a law enforcement agency and obtain a complete set of their fingerprints.
-The law enforcement agency will submit the fingerprints with a copy of the petition for expungement to the Central Criminal Records Exchange (CCRE).
-The CCRE will forward a copy of the petitioner's criminal history under seal to the court, the fingerprints, and a copy of the source documents that resulted in the CCRE entry that the petitioner wishes to have removed.
+The CCRE will forward a copy of the petitioner's criminal history under seal to the court, as well as the fingerprints, and a copy of the source documents that resulted in the CCRE entry that the petitioner wishes to have removed.
 The court will conduct a hearing after receiving the criminal history record information from the CCRE.
-The court can either approve or deny the petition.
+The court may either approve or deny the petition.
 If the court approves the expungement, an order will be entered.
-Upon the entry of an order of expungement, the clerk of the court will forward a copy of such order to the Department of State Police, which would direct how the expungement would be handled.
+Upon entering an order of expungement, the court clerk will forward a copy of such order to the Department of State Police, which will direct how the expungement will be handled.

 How Do I Find Recent Arrests in Virginia?

-- County/City Police Departments/Divisions: Individuals can request recent arrest records online, by phone, email, mail, fax, or in person at City/County Police Departments.
+- County/City Police Departments/Divisions: Individuals may request recent arrest records online, by phone, email, mail, fax, or in person at City/County Police Departments.
 For example, the Henrico County Police Division provides recent arrest records online, by phone at (804) 501-4809, by mail, or in person.

 Are Virginia Arrest Records Free?